slack-samples/bolt-js-request-time-off/README.md

-# Take Your Time for Bolt JS
+# Bolt JS Request Time Off

 This is a [Slack CLI](https://api.slack.com/future/overview) compatible app that uses Bolt Javascript to create an interactive time off request flow.